 You know, as a parent, we always wonder if we are doing the right thing.
 Did we do the right thing?
 Are we doing right by our children?
 Will we be sending children into the world that are independent, caring, happy and confident?
 People with empathy, respect for others.
 People who can grow but not outgrow who and where they came from.
 Just generally speaking, good people.

 I must have done something right.
 I got this message from Quintus’ boss:

 “Melany, ek moet net vir jou sê, jy het ‘n baie oulike seun groot gemaak.
-So vriendelik, hulpvaardig en hardwerken.
+So vriendelik, hulpvaardig en hardwerkend.
 Hy het ‘n “bright future”!!!!
 Valerie dink ook die wêreld van hom!”

-Translated: Melany, I must just tell you raised a very good son.
+Translated: Melany, I must just say you raised a very good son.
 So friendly, helpful and hardworking.
 He has a bright future!!!
 Valerie (his boss’s wife) also thinks the world of him.

 I love long weekends.
 I love holidays.
 I love that I get to spend more time with my kids, without the rush of school, sports, choir, meetings, clients, work …. well basically life.
 Life tends to get in the way right?

 I get to play cricket with them (even when I fall and feel 100 years old AND miss the catch)

 We get to sleep late.
 Go to bed late.
 Watch movies.

 We don’t go away as often as we used to.
 Not near as often as I would like to.
 Going places teaches them about life.

 Staying home does that too though.
 One can be at home.